asumagic/ntl/ntl.md

 This piece of code will have the `mov racc, r0` instruction located at `0x1000` in the flat binary.
 Do remember that the memory word is 16-bit in ntl, so the actual byte offset would be `0x2000`.
 The instruction that follows naturally is located at `0x1002`.

+- ##### `.data size data`

+Inline an immediate value within the program binary.
+Extra bits will be filled with zero.

+	.data 8 0xDEADBEEF
+	.data 11 "hello world"

+This example will hold, in program memory:

+	BEEF DEAD 0000 0000 6865 6C6C 6F20 776F 726C 0064

 - ##### `.include`

 Includes a file.